pionxzh/wakaru/packages/unminify/README.md

 + </>
 ```

-It will automatically guess the component name from the `displayName` property.
+Component name will be guessed from the `displayName` property automatically.

 ```diff
 - var S = /*#__PURE__*/React.createElement("div", null);